solar-ml/aws-emr-msk/README.md

 For this task, we use EMR Studio Serverless Application console to create a Spark application.

-EMR Serverless provides a **pre-initialized capacity** feature that keeps workers initialized and ready to respond in seconds.
-This capacity effectively creates a warm pool of workers for an application.
-When you configure pre-initialized capacity, jobs can start immediately so that you can implement iterative applications and time-sensitive jobs.

-Since we are connecting to MSK Serverless from EMR Serverless, we need to configure VPC access.
+Also, since we are connecting to MSK Serverless from EMR Serverless, we need to configure VPC access.
 We need to create VPC and at least two private subnets in different Availability Zones (AZs).
 According to the documentation, the subnets selected for EMR Serverless must be private subnets.
 The associated route tables for the subnets should not contain direct routes to the Internet.

 Currently EMR Serverless only includes Spark and Hive as pre-installed applications, unlike EMR on EC2/EKS which includes massive selection of libraries.
 However, this issue is addressed by creating a custom Docker image based on the existing `emr-serverless/spark/emr-6.7.0` and adding TensorFlow, NumPy, Pandas and PyWavelets to it.